niigata-bioinfo/hypermutation-ai-code/README.md

-### Codes for "Convolutional Neural Network predicts Hypermutation genotypes from Histopathological images in Colorectal cancer"
+### Codes for "Pathological characteristics and artificial intelligence for predicting tumor mutational burden-high colorectal cancer."